New York State Resident Tuition Policy

 campus is responsible for determining a student's residency status and tuition charges.

-in this guide.
+about terms used in this guide.

 Download a NYS residency application